adityatakit/aditya/README.md

 # aditya
+my name is aditya
-i am present in class
+i am from nagpur